 Table 1.
 Inferred Mineral Resource estimate for Sadisdorf.

-This, the first drilling at the Sadisdorf project since 1990, will help breath new life into the project, which can potentially supply raw materials to the European battery industry.
+This was the first drilling at the Sadisdorf project since 1990.
+It will help breath new life into the project, which can potentially supply raw materials to the European electric-vehicle battery industry.

 Quantitative X-ray diffraction (QXRD) analysis has shown quantities of lithium-bearing zinnwaldite mica ranging from 9% (average of outer greisen zone) to 12.5% (average of inner greisen zone), with local values in the inner greisen zone of up to 38% zinnwaldite.